 As I said earlier, it is much more of an evaluation of your thought process, than your memorization skills.

 And as some of you may have noticed, pretty much all of the candidates I interviewed in Look Over My Shoulder® were able to do that.
-But, it was the next step in the process where you start seeing divergence in performance.
+It was the next step in the process where you start seeing divergence in performance.

 The next stage of the progression curve is to transition from purely memorizing a framework to using a framework as part of an information discovery process that leads to the creation of an informed hypothesis.